jo-ljacob/spatialStrings/README.md

 The HRTF Database used was [The Viking HRTF Database](https://sofacoustics.org/data/database/viking/documentation.pdf).

-- Note that this database does not cover points under an elevation of -45 degrees, and so instruments placed under that threshold will not be accurate
+- Note that this database does not cover points under an elevation of -45 degrees, and so instruments placed under that threshold will not be accurate.

 Instrument sounds were created using [GarageBand](https://apps.apple.com/us/app/garageband/id408709785) Smart Strings.